 Two girls and a teddybear go to sleep in the bush house

 “I am tired.
-Let’s go sleep in the bush house; mommy won’t mind, she is entertaining that ugly Mr. What’s-his-name.
+Let’s sleep in the bush house; mommy won’t mind; she is entertaining that ugly Mr. What’s-his-name.
 They will be busy for hours.”

-“Okay,” muttered Cora just finishing page ten of a really good scary story she had picked up from Vinny’s bedroom.
+“Okay,” muttered Cora, just finishing page ten of an excellent scary story she had picked up from Vinny’s bedroom.
 “Let’s sleep an hour and then throw a tea party for all your dolls and Teddy Bear afterward.
 You promised me a tea party.”

 They both put on a white nightgown.